Henning-Winker/JARA/README.md

 JARA (*Just Another Redlist Assessment*) is a Bayesian state-space trend analysis tool that is designed to to objectively incorporate uncertainty into the IUCN Red Listing evaluation process.

+The name ‘Just Another Red List Assessment’ is a reference to JAGS (Just Another Gibbs Sampler, Plummer, 2003), which is the software called from R to run the Bayesian state-space model application.
+The name reference, together with user-friendly R interface and modulated coding structure of JARA follows the example of the new open source fisheries stock assessment software ‘Just Another Bayesian Biomass Assessment‘ ([JABBA](https://github.com/Henning-Winker/JABBAbeta); [Winker et al. 2018](https://www.sciencedirect.com/science/article/pii/S0165783618300845))

 To ensure to a high degree of transparency and reproducibility, JARA is hosted online on the global open-source platform GitHub (https://github.com/henning-winker/JARA).
 The fully commented R code can be easily modified by conservation practitioners to apply JARA to their count or relative abundance data.
 We include a detailed [Technical Documentation](https://github.com/Henning-Winker/JARA/blob/master/JARAmodel.pdf) of JARA and a   [Tutorial](https://github.com/Henning-Winker/JABBAbeta/blob/master/Tutorial_Vignette.md) that describes how to set up the [JARA 'Prime' file](https://github.com/Henning-Winker/JARA/blob/master/JARA_Prime.v1.1.R) fro running the following example JARA assessments: